 Oral thrush is a condition that can be difficult to recognize at first.
-It is rarely dangerous and not necessarily painful, but can be very unpleasant and greatly affect your quality of life.
+It's usually harmless and not necessarily painful, but it can be very unpleasant and greatly affect your quality of life.
 Oral thrush is caused by types of yeast fungus called Candida that live in the mucous membranes lining your mouth.
 Its medical name “oral candidiasis” is taken from this fungus.
 Oral thrush is most often caused by a type of Candida fungus called Candida albicans.

-Most people have small amounts of Candida on the mucous linings of their mouth without it causing any noticeable problems.
-But given the right conditions, the fungus can start reproducing very quickly.
+Most people have small amounts of Candida on the mucous membranes lining their mouth and it usually doesn’t cause any noticeable problems.
+But given the right conditions, the fungus can start growing very quickly.
 This often affects people who have serious diseases, and it can also be a side effect of certain types of treatment.

 Oral thrush is visible as a white coating that covers your mouth and throat.
-Scraping it off with a tongue depressor will reveal inflamed red spots that often bleed slightly as well.
+Scraping it off with a tongue depressor will reveal inflamed red areas that often bleed slightly as well.
 Even if they practice good oral hygiene, people who have oral thrush will notice a constant cottony feeling in their mouth.
 Their sense of taste will also be affected and they may have pain or a burning sensation on their tongue.
-This can make it more difficult to enjoy eating and drinking.
-A severe infection can also cause swallowing problems, so some people with oral thrush end up eating less.
-It can be hard to speak too.
+That can make it difficult to eat and drink.
+Severe oral thrush can also affect your ability to swallow or speak.